ilent2/otslm/docs/Accessing-OTSLM-from-LabVIEW.rst

 package using LabVIEW NXG 3.1 (using LabVIEW Interface for MATLAB) in the ``examples/labview`` folder of the toolbox.

-This page provides an overview of the LabVIEW example package and the PrismsAndLenses example LabVIEW application.
+This section provides an overview of the LabVIEW example package and the PrismsAndLenses example LabVIEW application.
 The example package only provides the features needed for the PrismsAndLenese example.
 We welcome contributions from LabVIEW users to improve this package to provide